Inquisitive-Learners/lessons-content/science-and-technology/year-2/toys-and-forces/toys-and-forces.md

 Differentiation: Green Circle - The green circle represents core activities.
 They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
 Duration: 10 minutes

-ACTIVITY 6:
-Activity ID: 5TLrtm6xsuAN
-Section ID: 2okB6tKYM940
-Description: Students design their own spinning top and explore how to make it spin faster.
-Encourage them to experiment with size, shape or materials and note any changes in speed.
-Have them draw and label their findings, explaining which ideas worked best for a faster spin.
-[Info] Design your own spinning top.
-How could you make it go faster?

-Differentiation: Blue Square - The blue square represents deeper learning activities.
-They take thinking to the next level and require more time, effort and sometimes research.
-Duration: 20 minutes

-ACTIVITY 7:
-Activity ID: 6ay9pJjLz00s
-Section ID: bpDpb5BEBMuZ
-Description: Students explore the game of totem tennis to see how hitting the ball makes it move around the pole.
-Prompt students to draw and label the directions of forces they think are in action, and reflect on which force makes the ball go faster.
-Have them explain these forces in their diagrams and describe their impact on speed.
-[Info] Totem tennis is a game where you hit a ball.
-The ball is attached to a pole with a rope.
-[Image] Boy hitting a ball on the totem tennis structure with a paddle.

-Differentiation: Black Diamond - The black diamond represents challenging activities.
-They require extended critical and creative thinking.
-Duration: 20 minutes

 ACTIVITY 5:
-Activity ID: yBynGkTiEXic
-Section ID: EwDgui1aPbr1
 Description: Students create their own spinning top from a cardboard circle and a stick, focusing on how twists set it in motion.
 They draw and label each step in the construction and movement on a flow chart, showing which forces are at work.